15 Things You Should Never Store in Your Garage

 Storing pet food in your garage is basically like inviting pests into your home for a delicious snack.
-But if you must keep pet food in the garage (or even when it’s inside your house), be sure that it is inside a tightly sealed plastic or metal container.
+But if you must keep pet food in the garage (or even when it’s inside your house), be sure that it’s inside a tightly sealed plastic or metal container.
 Rodents can easily chew through paper or cardboard packaging.

 An oil-soaked rag is something you should never store in your garage.
 Spontaneous combustion (and a devastating fire) can occur when oily rags are stored where the internal heat that is generated isn’t allowed to escape.
-Find out the top 10 causes of house fires in Canada.

 Extreme heat and extreme cold can alter paint formulas.
 So if the temperature in your garage is a rollercoaster throughout the year, it’s not an ideal place for storing your leftover paint.
 Check the paint can label for recommended storage temperatures.

-Humidity and temperature ups and downs can cause computers and other electronics to short out.
+Humidity and extreme temperatures can cause computers and other electronics to short out.
 Always store electronics inside your home.

 Important Papers and Files

-Don’t risk keeping those important papers such as medical records, passports and birth certificates in your garage.
-Same goes for photos as they could be damaged by water and excess moisture in the air.
-If you need to keep some paper items in the garage, store them in an air-tight plastic container.
+Don’t risk keeping those important papers such as medical records, passports and birth certificates in your garage, where they could be damaged by humidity.
+If you need to keep some paper items in the garage, be sure to store them in an air-tight plastic container.

 Fluctuating temperatures and humidity can actually alter the taste of wine.

-Contrary to what you may think, canned foods are not spoil-proof and should be stored at temperatures between 10 and 21 degrees Celsius.
+Contrary to popular belief, even canned foods can spoil.
+With that in mind, keep them stored at temperatures between 10 and 21 degrees Celsius.
 Humidity in a garage can also cause cans and metal lids on glass jars to rust, potentially causing a chemical reaction with the food inside.
 In addition, food attracts pests, which you don’t want anywhere near your home!
-Here are six expiration dates you should never ignore.

 Rugs and Carpeting